 The main launch faces southwest over the Tularosa Basin and is at the center of a huge bowl formed by the Sacramento Mountains.
 View here is to the east with the 10,000' MSL summit of the Sacramento ridge in the far background.

-Buzz Nelson soaring the ridge in front of launch.
-Photo by Buzz
+Steve Crye soaring the ridge in front of launch.
+Photo by Steve

-All pilots must contact the RGSA in order to fly this site.
-Only RGSA members and their guests may use the site per rules set by the Lincoln National Forest.
+All pilots must contact the RGSA in order to fly this site and use the landing zone.
+Only RGSA members and their guests may use the site per rules set by the City of Alamogordo and the Lincoln National Forest.
 First time pilots must be guided as the site has hazards.
-Use of Mini Wings at RGSA managed and insured sites is not permitted
+Use of Mini Wings at RGSA managed and insured sites is not permitted.

 DC has strong thermals that drift through the canyon and often merge near the launch area – making them more powerful.
 Pilots should be alert to turbulence when thermalling in this area, especially during the summer, and be careful to launch in conditions appropriate to their glider type and skill level.
 The house thermals are shown in the photo below.
 Pilots can expect 1,200'/min+ air in the middle of the day during the late spring, summer, and early fall seasons and even stronger rates near launch.
 The high pressure conditions that are common in the region often make the thermals sharp edged (punchy) with potentially dangerous lee side (downwind) turbulence.
 Unless you are comfortable and capable of handling glider collapses, we generally recommend that PG pilots stay out of the air from 10:30AM-4:30PM from April until October.